Erick-wilding675/Geo-BTC/README.md

 <!-- ![DOI](https://zenodo.org/badge/DOI/TBD.svg) -->

-This repository is the companion code for the peer-reviewed article *“Geo-BTC: Bitcoin price forecasting with LSTM and residual analysis for geopolitical risk inference”* (Cardoso Mendes, 2026).
+This repository is the companion code for the peer-reviewed article *“Forecasting Bitcoin Prices and Analyzing Geopolitical Risks:
+A Residual Analysis Approach using LSTM”* (Cardoso Mendes, 2026).

 It contains everything needed to reproduce the paper end-to-end: data, notebooks, a modular Python package, unit tests, continuous integration